idiezd2022/mobile_robotics_blog/FollowLine.md

 CONTROL SYSTEM

 A system of devices or set of devices, that manages, commands, directs or regulates the behavior of other devices or systems to achieve the desired results.
 Simply speaking, a system which controls other systems.
 Control Systems help a robot to execute a set of commands precisely, in the presence of unforeseen errors.

-Types of Control System
+Types of Control System:

  - Open Loop Control System: A control system in which the control action is completely independent of the output of the system.
 A manual control system is on Open Loop System.
  - Closed Loop Control System: A control system in which the output has an effect on the input quantity in such a manner that the input will adjust itself based on the output generated.
 An open loop system can be converted to a closed one by providing feedback.